• 11+ English public school entrance exams.

 Philip is a highly experienced private tutor with over a decade of experience.
 He has been privately tutoring since 2003, when he left Oxford University with a degree in Classics and English.

-Philip Womack has been appointed to teach Children's Fiction to undergraduates at Royal Holloway University, one morning a week, from September 2015.
+Philip Womack teaches Children's Fiction & Children's Literature to undergraduates at Royal Holloway University, two mornings a week.
 He was also a fellow of First Story, a charity which sends writers into inner city schools to do creative writing workshops and produce an anthology of their work, and in 2016 is Patron of Reading at the John Roan School, Maze Hill.

 He writes for a number of newspapers and magazines, including The Telegraph, The Financial Times, and The Guardian, and is a contributing editor on Literary Review.
 In 2013 he was a judge on the Costa Children's Book Award, and leading courses on How to Write Children's Fiction, Greek Mythology, and How to Read Greek Tragedy, at the How To: Academy.